CSchoel/arbitrary-but-fixed/_posts/2025-01-12-cobol-quick-start.md

 description: 'Ever wondered what all the fuss is about with COBOL?
 Why it is regarded as such an obscure language that''s difficult to learn and responsible for legacy code that virtually nobody can maintain today?
-Or maybe you are like me and read a book about Grace Hopper and now want to take a peak at how programming looked like during her time?
+Or maybe you are like me and read a book about Grace Hopper and now want to take a peek at how programming looked like during her time?
 Either way, this is the post for you.

   '